troy-west/apache-kafka-vendor-tools/README.md

 ./bin/kafka-topics.sh --bootstrap-server kafka-1:19092 --create --topic radio-logs --partitions 12 --replication-factor 3
 ```

-4. Populate the "radio-logs" topic by using the code from the streaming compute section in previous section of the Apache Kafka workshop.
+4. Populate the "radio-logs" topic by using the code from the coding section of the Apache Kafka workshop.

 ## Starting KSQL and querying Kafka topics via tables and streams